indieopensource/issue-sponsorship-terms/terms.md

 ### <a id="Down_Payment"></a>Down Payment

 _Sponsor_ agrees to pay _Developer_ the _Down Payment_ within five calendar days of receiving payment instructions, according to those instructions.
-If _Sponsor_ fails to make the _Down Payment_ by that time, this agreement ends automatically, and _Developer_ is free to disclose that _Sponsor_ failed to make payment, and that the agreement ended for that reason.
+If _Sponsor_ fails to make the _Down Payment_ by that time, this agreement ends automatically, and _Developer_ is free to disclose that _Sponsor_ failed to make the _Down Payment_.

 ### <a id="Confirmation"></a>Confirmation